microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/application-upsert.md

 ### Example 2: Update an existing application

-The following example updates the application because the specified application exists.
+The following example updates the application because an application with the specified **uniqueName** value exists.

 #### Request